GTAV Tops the New Zealand Charts, Diablo IV Takes 2nd

-Grand Theft Auto V shot up the New Zealand charts from seventh to first place, according to IGEA for the week ending July 9, 2023.
+Grand Theft Auto V has remained in first place New Zealand charts from seventh to first place, according to IGEA for the week ending July 16, 2023.

 Here are the top 10 best-selling titles in New Zealand for the week: